LiUGraphQL/woo.sh/graphql-server/README.md

           --custom-resolvers example/custom-resolvers.js
 ```

-To run the example server, simply navigate to `example-server/`, install the necessary dependencies using `npm install` and fianlly run:
+To run the example server, simply navigate to `example-server/`, install the necessary dependencies using `npm install` and finally run:
 ```bash
 $ npm start
 ```